 The FSHDCombing test will radically transform the accuracy and sensitivity of Facio-scapulo-humeral muscular dystrophy (FSHD) diagnosis.
 The test provides a precise measurement of the D4Z4 repeats on chromosome 4 and 10.
 FSHD is linked to a contraction of a repeat array on chromosome 4q and FSHDCombing test clearly identifies the haplotype for all four alleles, and enables a clear differentiation between D4Z4 on the two chromosomes.

-We are currently performing clinical trials of the genetic test developed in partnerhsip with Prof Nicolas Lévy at La Timone Hospital, Marseille (reference laboratory for genetic testing) and in partnership with the Université de la Méditerranée, The development is financially supported by the Association Française contre les Myopathies.
-Genomic Vision aims to launch the test in 2010
+Following the successful completion of the clinical trials of the genetic test developed in partnerhsip with Prof Nicolas Lévy at La Timone Hospital, Marseille (reference laboratory for genetic testing) and in partnership with the Université de la Méditerranée, Genomic Vision launched the marketing of the test in 2013.
+The development was financially supported by the Association Française contre les Myopathies.

 The second most prevalent neuromuscular disorder, this autosomal dominant disease manifests in atrophy and weakness in the face, shoulders, and ambulatory muscles.
 FSHD is associated with a contraction of a repeat array located at the telomeric extremity of chromosome 4q (small arm of chromosome 4).
 The repeated sequence, 3.3 kb-D4Z4, is present on both chromosomes 4q and 10q, and usually comprises 11-150 copies of tandemly repeated D4Z4.

 Current genetic tests are based on Southern blotting, which is laborious and can provide data that is difficult to interpret; yielding uncertain results when D4Z4 repeats on chromosomes 4 and 10 cannot be distinguished.